Kevin0M16/Swiss-Selector/README.md

 //Run Swiss Selector.exe<br />
 //Click Tools\build swiss.ini to create a new swiss.ini file  -note: if a swiss.ini exits, it will be overwritten!!<br />
 //Click Tools\build keys.ini to create a new keys.ini file<br />
-//if the car names have populated, then tool is ready.
-If car names listbox is empty, click Advanced\manually select cars location and
+//Check if the car names have populated on the left.
+If car names listbox is empty, click Advanced\manually select cars location and Select your root directory of all your car files.<br />
-Select your root directory of all your car files.<br />
+//Now you can select your car to spawn, money and xp amounts, and key mapping.
+Be sure to save your key bindings!<br />
-//Now you can select option and Open CMS 2018.
+//Leave Swiss Selector Open and then Open CMS 2018.
 Action keys are listed on Main Form.<br />
 //Enjoy!<br />